Tox1cCoder/Advanced-CV/README.md

 # Advanced Computer Vision

-The repository contains 8 mini-projects which are built upon majorly two libraries [MediaPipe](https://mediapipe.dev/) and [OpenCV](https://opencv.org/).
+The repository contains 4 mini-projects which are built upon majorly two libraries [MediaPipe](https://mediapipe.dev/) and [OpenCV](https://opencv.org/).
 While MediaPipe offers a number of functionalities to perform hand tracking, pose estimation etc, OpenCV helps users to interact with these models.

-The amazing thing about all of these projects is that they run on **CPU** in real-time!
+All of these projects run on the **CPU** in real-time.

 ## Hand Tracking